ndm15/lab3/README.md

 of like “where you are” on your computer when you type a command.

-For example, you might be in your home directory (`/Users/YOURNAME` on Mac, or maybe `C:\Users\YOURNAME`), which means that when you type a filename, it means a file in that directory (unless you give its full name, starting with `/` or `C:\`).
+For example, you might be in your home directory (`/Users/YOURNAME` on Mac, or maybe `C:\Users\YOURNAME` on Windows), which means that when you type a filename, it means a file in that directory (unless you give its full name, starting with `/` or `C:\`).
 And when you run a command like Git or pipenv, it looks in your current directory for what files to work with as well.

 So, you need to be able to: